ctstone/csredis/README.md

 ## Subscription model
 The subscription model is event based.
 Attach a handler to one or both of SubscriptionChanged/SubscriptionReceived to receive callbacks on subscription events.
 Opening the first subscription channel blocks the main thread, so unsubscription (and new subscriptions) must be handled by a background thread/task.

-**SubscriptionChanged**: Occurs when a subsciption channel is opened or closed
+**SubscriptionChanged**: Occurs when a subscription channel is opened or closed
 **RedisSubscriptionReceived**: Occurs when a subscription message has been received

 Example: